 Seeking insight into innovation in the Japanese service industry, GLOBIS faculty Cristian Vlad spoke to Ms. Akiko Katsuki, head of customer relations at the Laguna Garden Hotel about communicating the spirit of Okinawa to her guests.

 CV: What are the main challenges you face in transforming the customer experience at the Laguna Garen Hotel?

 AK: My main concern is balancing what customers expect at the hotel and what they actually experience.
 At Laguna Garden, we like to think of our guests as family, people who look forward to spending time with us and that we look forward to pampering and entertaining.
 Exceeding expectations is not easy.
 Any moment for our guests can be that special moment, so we need to be highly sensitive to all the signs, to “read the air,” as we say in Japanese, and to anticipate our guests’ intentions.

 CV: That sounds like a very challenging task.
 How do you manage it?

-AK: First of all, at Laguna Garden we are all aware that along with our services, we sell the concept of Okinawa to most of our guests who come from various parts of the Japanese archipelago and even overseas.
-We are all aware of the fact that most travel retailers work hard to sell Okinawa as a destination and that customers today have an increasing amount of choice.
-Once someone has made the decision to take a plane and come down here, they encounter another increasing number of choice in terms of accommodation, meals, beaches to visit, live shows and other forms of entertainment.
-People come here expecting to experience and enjoy Okinawa and, therefore, Okinawa is what we have to deliver.
+AK: All of us here at Laguna Garden all aware that, along with our services, we sell the concept of Okinawa to our guests.
+We are all aware of the fact that most travel retailers work hard to sell Okinawa as a destination, and that customers today have an increasing amount of choice.
+Once someone has made the decision to get on a plane and come down here, they encounter even more choices: accommodation, meals, beaches, live shows, and other forms of entertainment.
+People come here expecting to experience and enjoy Okinawa, so Okinawa is what we have to deliver.

 CV: How do you do that?

-CV: Is technology playing a big part in that process?…
+CV: Is technology playing a big part at Laguna?